arpa2/DNS-mixer/doc/acl-rules.md

 without nested structures there is no need for a stack-based parser.

 An ACL Rule will approve of a resource record when it matches.
-When no ACL Rule matches, a resource record is rejected.
-There is no notation (yet) for ACL Rules that reject forms that may otherwise be accepted.
+When no ACL Rule matches, a resource record is not published.
+There is no notation for ACL Rules that suppress forms that would otherwise be accepted; the entire pathway for resource records is constructive in nature.
 Changes to the ACL may recalculate these conditions without change to the resource records.